 Pineapple lily plants grow from bulbs.
 These interesting bulbs start out as a rosette and do not usually start blooming for a year.
 Then annually, the plants produce the pineapple shaped flowers in July to August.
 Some varieties carry a faint, unpleasant scent.
 The flower is actually comprised of many tiny little flowers clustered together in a cone shape.
 The colors vary but are usually white, cream or flecked with violet.
 The pineapple lily has pointed spear-like leaves and a flowering stem that rises above the plant.

-Most varieties are easily injured in temperatures below 68 degrees Fahrenheit, but some are hardy in temperate zones like the Pacific Northwest.
+Most varieties are easily injured in temperatures below 68 F. (20 C.), but some are hardy in temperate zones like the Pacific Northwest.
 The plant is hardy in USDA zones 10 and 11 but can be grown down to zone 8 if it is dug up and overwintered indoors.
 These plants are clumping over time and may get two to three feet wide over time.